iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 ## Running commands

 Once the data files are in the workspace, you can start processing the data and train ML models out of the data files.
-DVC helps you to define steps of your ML process and pipe them together into a ML [pipeline](/doc/commands-reference/pipeline).
+DVC helps you to define stages of your ML process and easily connect them into a ML [pipeline](/doc/commands-reference/pipeline).

 `dvc run` executes any command that you pass into it as a list of parameters.